fnsneuralsimulator/FNS-simulation_examples/README.md

 # FNS-simulation_examples

-Through these packages the user can start to simulate neural activity from simple network motifs.
+Through these packages the user can start simulate neural activity from simple network motifs.

 We recommend to increase the 'heap size' in JAVA .
 Please refer to the FNS [user manual](https://docs.google.com/document/d/1TJ5vWIBHW81IaySHM5b81JeZehEwZXo8hFj2SIrKnKY/export?format=pdf) for additional information: